netbox-community/ansible_modules/docs/plugins/netbox_module_module.rst

         <div class="ansible-option-indent-desc"></div><div class="ansible-option-cell">

-      Name of the device the inventory item belongs to
+      The device of the module

       .. raw:: html